 Senior Consultant, Interpharm Consultancy, United Kingdom

 We all know that the generics industry is an unpredictable environment that is constantly changing.
 Experience has shown us that we can predict anything – except the future!
+In the same way, biosimilars have provided us with some unexpected surprises - forecast of a limited number of competitors with limited price declines also proved to be wrong.

 It is probably also realistic to view the generics business as a Darwinian world where companies need to evolve to survive.
 Those that do not evolve will be overtaken or, even worse, be eaten by more efficient competitors that do know how to evolve.
 The motto in this Darwinian universe is "Evolve or become extinct"!